Conformal Prediction-Based MPC for Stochastic Linear Systems: MAIN RESULTS

-In contrast to the methods from \cite{cleaveland2024_conformal}, finding the parameters of this score function is computationally light-weight, as no linear complementarity program needs to be solved.
-Nevertheless, the resulting ellipsoidal sets adopt to the mean and variance at each time step.
-In this case, the projection in \cref{def:projected-confidence-region} is also easy to compute, noting that
+In contrast to the methods from \cite{cleaveland2024_conformal}, finding the parameters of this score function is computationally lightweight; nevertheless, the resulting ellipsoidal sets adapt to the mean and variance at each time step.